-When selected, a typical line-based object displays four edit handles.
+When selected, a typical line-based object displays four edit handles: a Move handle, two Extend/Change Angle handles, and a Rotate handle.

 Any action performed using the edit handles can be cancelled by pressing the Esc key or any two mouse buttons at the same time.